brombal/stylix-docs/markdown/basics.md

 </Emphasize>
 ```

-If a component accepts other props that should not be passed on as CSS properties, you can use destructuring to separate them from the styles:
+If a component accepts other props that should not be passed on as CSS properties, you can use destructuring to separate them from style props:

 ```tsx-render
 function DisplayName(props) {